Q. When is the deadline for applying?

 A. The deadline is July 1; applications may be considered after the deadline on a space available basis.

 Q. When does the program start?

-A. A cohort is admitted to start the DNP program every fall (August).
+A. A cohort is admitted to start the MSN to DNP program every fall (August).

-A. The program consists of 28 semester units and is expected to be completed over a two and one-half year period.
+A. The program consists of 28 semester units and is expected to be completed over a two year period, but students may take longer.

 Q. What accreditation does Saint Louis University have?